In this tutorial, I’ll show you how to wire-wrap a bead pendant.

 Wire wrapping a bead is a simple and easy way to make a cute pendant which can be hung from a chain or cord.

-In this tutorial, I use 18 gauge wire and a 10mm bead but I encourage you to experiment with different sizes of wire and beads to achieve a slightly different look.
+I use 18 gauge wire and a 10mm bead but I encourage you to experiment with different sizes of wire and beads to achieve a slightly different look.

 Materials & Tools